Frisper123/FrisperSiteThings/_posts/2021-11-29-bold-and-berserk.md

 title_color: "#ffffff"
 comments: false
 ---
-Fantasy media isn't just limited
+Fantasy media isn't just limited to the western world and ha done very well in countries such as Japan.
+One such piece of media that jumps out immediately from the rest of the crowd is the manga Berserk, created and illustrated by Kentaro Miura.

+Its take on dark fantasy has sent ripples through the genre for years to come